As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 Since 2011, emergency room visits related to meth in San Francisco have jumped 600% to 1,965 visits in 2016, the last year for which ER data is available.
 Admissions to the hospital are up 400% to 193.
 And at San Francisco General Hospital, of 7,000 annual psychiatric emergency visits last year, 47% were people who were not necessarily mentally ill — they were high on meth.

-"They can look so similar to someone that's experiencing chronic schizophrenia," says Dr. Anton Nigusse Bland, medical director of psychiatric emergency services, at San Francisco General.
+"They can look so similar to someone that's experiencing chronic schizophrenia," says Dr. Anton Nigusse Bland, medical director of psychiatric emergency services at Zuckerberg San Francisco General Hospital.
 "It's almost indistinguishable in that moment."

 Someone who has methamphetamine-induced psychosis, he says, "they're often paranoid, they're thinking someone might be trying to harm them.
 Their perceptions are all off."

-For example, someone starts walking into traffic on Sixth Street, shouting, taking off his shirt.
-A bystander calls 911 and reports a mentally disturbed person, then the police come and deliver him to Nigusse Bland's department.
+For example, someone starts walking into traffic on Sixth Street while shouting and taking off his shirt.
+A bystander calls 911 and reports a mentally disturbed person, and then the police come and deliver him to Nigusse Bland's department.

-If the person is really agitated, doctors might give them a benzodiazepine to calm down, or even an anti-psychotic.
+If the person is really agitated, doctors might administer a benzodiazepine to calm down, or even an anti-psychotic.
 Otherwise, the treatment is just waiting 12 to 16 hours for the meth to wear off.
 No more psychosis.

 "Their thoughts are more organized, they're able to maintain adequate clothing.
 They're eating, they're communicating," Nigusse Bland says.
 "The improvement in the person is rather dramatic because it happens so quickly."